 Take the First Step

 Contact us to discuss the MM degree

 How the MM Degree Can Help

 The Manufacturing Operations Management (MM) degree is less about theory and more about applied education that you can use in the real world.
-Through the courses, taught by industry experts, students learn how to work in multidisciplinary teams, you'll build solid business acumen, and strengthen “soft skills” like communicating and problem-solving.
+Through the courses, taught by industry experts, students learn how to work in multidisciplinary teams, you'll build solid business acumen, and strengthen “soft skills.”
 Students in the program will hone key skills in the following areas (and more):

 - Quality, cost control, and regulation

 - Business finance, operations, and project management

 - Sustainability and lean practices

 Ultimately, the MM degree prepares students to be leaders in the field.
 By fostering innovative thinking and creative problem-solving, the program gives students the skills they need to excel.